digital-asset/daml/docs/source/app-dev/bindings-x-lang/index.rst

 Creating your own bindings
 ##########################

-This page gets you started with creating custom bindings for the DAML Ledger.
+This page gets you started with creating custom bindings for a DAML Ledger.

 Introduction
 ============